The Generation Gap: Understanding and Responding to Teenagers’ Needs

 Description

 Working with teenagers has always been challenging and, today, the generation gap between “adults” and “teenagers” seems to be even bigger.
 Educators often struggle to understand teenagers’ real needs and to respond to them.
-In educational environments, teenagers’ attitude toward learning sometimes hinders the progress of learning activities, and teachers might have a hard time reaching a consensus with pupils regarding learning goals and methods.

 This course aims to guide educators in finding effective ways to better collaborate with teenage students.
 Participants will reflect on what it means to be a teenager nowadays and explore a variety of strategies to make them more autonomous, responsible, and motivated learners.